Volunteer Appreciation Events: A Complete Planning Playbook

 Key Takeaways

-- Match the format to your volunteer culture, not last year's plan.
-A casual breakfast often beats a formal banquet for retention.
+- Match the format to your volunteer community's culture, not last year's default.

 When Should You Hold a Volunteer Appreciation Event?

-- National Volunteer Week (third week of April).
-The most widely recognized appreciation moment in the U.S. — gives your event cultural context volunteers will already know.
+National Volunteer Week falls in the third week of April and is the most widely recognized moment for formal recognition in the United States.
+Anchoring your event to it gives the gathering cultural context your volunteers already recognize.

 | Format | Best for | What to know |